Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Main results on the -state Potts model with negative external magnetic field

 From Proposition \ref{stablesetnegprop}, we have that when $q>2$ the energy landscape $(\mathcal X,H_\text{neg},Q)$ has multiple stable states.
 We are interested in studying the transition from the metastable state $\bold 1$ to $\mathcal X^s_\text{neg}$ and also the transition from $\bold 1$ to a fixed stable configuration $\bold s\in\mathcal X^s_\text{neg}$.
 To this end, it is useful to compare the communication energy between two different stable states and the communication energy between the metastable state and a stable configuration.
-Furthermore, for any $\bold s\in\mathcal X^s_\text{neg}$ in order to find the asymptotic upper bound in probability for $\tau_\bold s^\bold 1$, we estimate the maximum energy barrier that the process started from $\bold r\in\mathcal X^s_\text{neg}\backslash\{\bold s\}$ has to overcome to reach $\bold s$ (in Theorem \ref{timenegative}).
-These are the goals of the following theorem that we prove in Subsection \ref{proofenergylandscape}.
-Recall definition \eqref{defgammatildenzb}.
+Furthermore, for any $\bold s\in\mathcal X^s_\text{neg}$ in order to find the asymptotic upper bound in probability for $\tau_\bold s^\bold 1$, we estimate the maximum energy barrier that the process started from $\bold r\in\mathcal X^s_\text{neg}\backslash\{\bold s\}$ has to overcome so as to reach $\bold s$ (in Theorem \ref{timenegative}).
+These are the goals of the following theorem, for whose proof we refer to \cite[Theorem 4.3]{bet2021metastabilityneg}.

+In order to state the next result, we need some further definitions.
+A non-empty subset $\mathcal C\subset\mathcal X$ is called \textit{cycle} if it is either a singleton or a connected set such that